confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

   queries, and a new default of `false`, meaning new queries will default to writing single value fields as anonymous values.

+  This setting will affect both C* and C*\AS statements if no explicit override is provided.

 ### New config:

 * `ksql.persistence.wrap.single.keys`: which provides a default for how